keeshux/bitcoinspv/README.markdown

 ## License

-The library is released under the [GPL](http://www.gnu.org/licenses/gpl.html).
+WaSPV is released under the [GPL](http://www.gnu.org/licenses/gpl.html).

-Basically those willing to use the library for their software are forced to release their source as well, because the whole point is about keeping Bitcoin-related software as transparent as possible to increase both trust and community contributions.
+Basically those willing to use WaSPV for their software are forced to release their source as well, because the whole point is about keeping Bitcoin-related software as transparent as possible to increase both trust and community contributions.

 Nothing more is due as long as this rule of thumb is followed, still a note in the credits would be great!